Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 18. Bent-Line Carpet Moth

-The Bent-line Carpet Moth (Costaconvexa centrostrigaria) is a type of moth belonging to the family Geometridae.
+The Bent-line Carpet Moth (Costaconvexa centrostrigaria) is a moth belonging to the family Geometridae.

-This species is widely distributed in western North America, with records from western Canada south through Oklahoma to northern Mexico.
+This species is widely distributed in western North America, with records of west Canada south through Oklahoma to northern Mexico.

 As its common name suggests, this moth has a distinctive bent line running down its wings, hence its classification as a bent-line carpet moth.